Professional Training in Stress Management

 The first step toward managing stress in an individual, is to recognise what is causing it.

-If stress isn't recognised and dealt with, there will be a risk of deterioration in mental (and probably physical) health.
+If stress isn't recognised and dealt with, there will be a risk of deterioration in mental (and, likely, physical) health.

 SOCIAL AND ENVIRONMENTAL FACTORS